Motif-based tests for bipartite networks: Motifs in the bipartite expected degree model

 \paragraph{Expected count.} Let us now denote by $N_s$ the count, that is the number of occurrences of a motif $s$ in a graph $\Gcal$.
 We simply have that

 As a consequence, the expected count of $s$ in $\Gcal$ is $\Esp(N_s) = c_s \phi_s$.
 We also define the normalized frequency of motif $s$ as

 which is an unbiased estimate of $\phi_s$.

 \paragraph{Illustration.} As an illustration, we consider two of the networks studied by \cite{SSS19}, which include both plant-pollinator and seed dispersal networks extracted from the Web of Life database ({\tt www.web-of-life.es}).
 More specifically, we consider the two largest networks of each type, which were first published by \cite{Rob29} and \cite{Sil02}, respectively.
 The plant-pollinator network involves 546 plant species and 1044 insects and the seed dispersal network 207 plant species and 110 seed dispersers (birds or insects).
+Our purpose is not to provide a thorough ecological analysis of these networks, but to examplify the proposed methodology.
 Table~\ref{tab:stars} gives the counts and the frequency of the star motifs with up to four branch.
-For the sake of clarity, we will limit ourselves to motifs up to five nodes in the illustrations.
+For the sake of clarity, we will limit ourselves to motifs up to five nodes\SR{ in the illustrations}{}.
 Observe that both the counts $N_s$ and the number of possible positions $c_s$ range over huge order of magnitudes.

 \paragraph{Main property of motif probabilities under \BEDD.} The tests we propose rely on the comparison between the observed count (or normalized frequency) of a motif, with its theoretical counterpart under a \BEDD model.
 More specifically, the motif probabilities have a close form expression under the \BEDD model. \begin{proposition} Under the \BEDD model \eqref{eq:BEDD}, we have that